-Chinese medicine is an ancient medical system that has existed in some form for over 3000 years, with earliest found writings date back to the Shang Dynasty (15th to 11th centuries BC).
+Chinese medicine is an ancient medical system that has existed for over 3000 years, with earliest found writings date back to the Shang Dynasty (15th to 11th centuries BC).
 While acupuncture is the modality that is most often associated with Chinese medicine, it only represents part of the Chinese medical system.
-Other Chinese medicine modalities inclue: cupping, herbal formulas, moxibustion, herbal poultices, qigong, tuina, shiatsu, bloodletting.
+Other Chinese medicine modalities include: cupping, herbal formulas, moxibustion, herbal poultices, qigong, tuina, shiatsu, bloodletting.

 Chinese medicine has a holistic approach to health which takes into account all aspects of the person: physical, mental/emotional and spiritual.
 By utilizing one, or a combination of modalities, Chinese medicine treats a variety of symptoms associated with :

 Asthma / COPD

 Grief / emotional loss